 JAPANESE PROFILE |

-I also use script: English, Japanese phonetic script and Chinese characters.
+I also use script in my art work: English, Japanese phonetic script and Chinese characters.
 For me, text is another form of patterning.
 Living in Japan I am surrounded by a substantial amount of text I do not understand.
-It is foremost a visual impression and linguistic and cultural meanings come second.
-Recently I have been using texts to explore my relationship to the culture of Japan and my roots in Britain.
+It is foremost a visual impression and linguistic and cultural meanings usually come second.

 The paintings are mounted in either East Asian or Western formats – vertical hanging scrolls, or panels and frames.
 I often work in series and I sometimes use hanging scrolls in sets of two or three.